Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 \subsubsection{Semi-ring Topology (Ring + Star/Tree)}

-In addition to making a comprehensive comparison for FL system structures with different topologies, the ring and tree topology were used in \cite{tao2021efficient} by Tao et al. for efficient parameter aggregation.
-A hybrid network topology design was proposed with the integration of ring (R) and n-ary tree (T) to provide flexible and adaptive convergecast in federated learning.
+In addition to comprehensively comparing FL system structures with different topologies, the ring and tree topology were used in \cite{tao2021efficient} by Tao et al. for efficient parameter aggregation.
+A hybrid network topology design was proposed integrating ring (R) and n-ary tree (T) to provide flexible and adaptive convergecast in federated learning.
 Participating peers within one-hop were formed as a local ring to adapt to the frequent joining and leaving of devices; an n-ary convergecast tree was formed from local rings to the aggregator for communication efficiency.
-Through theoretical analysis, the superiority of the hybrid (R+T) convergecast design was proved to be superior for system latency.
+Theoretical Analysis found that the hybrid (R+T) convergecast design was superior for system latency.
+We show these hybrid topologies, termed as semi-ring Topology in Fig. \ref{fig:semi-ring}.

 Lee et al. presented an algorithm called TornadoAggregate \cite{lee2020tornadoaggregate} by facilitating the ring architecture to improve the accuracy and scalability of FL.
-The diurnal property condition could also be met by iterating nodes without a central coordinator.
+A global inter-node transfer model that is synchronized with the new model will replace traditional global aggregation in the traditional star architecture.
+TornadoAggregate can achieve a low convergence bond and satisfy the diurnal property condition.